-The protest committee shall take the evidence of the parties present at the hearing and of their witnesses and other evidence it considers necessary.
-A member of the protest committee who saw the incident shall, while the parties are present, state that fact and may give evidence.
-A party present at the hearing may question any person who gives evidence.
-The committee shall then find the facts and base its decision on them.
+- (a) The protest committee shall take the evidence, including hearsay evidence, of the parties present at the hearing and of their witnesses and other evidence it considers necessary.
+However, the committee may exclude evidence which it considers is irrelevant or unduly repetitive. - (b) A member of the protest committee who saw the incident shall, while the parties are present, state that fact and may give evidence. - (c) A party present at the hearing may question any person who gives evidence. - (d) The committee shall then give the weight it considers appropriate to the evidence presented, find the facts and base its decision on them.